urgent-challenge/urgent2024/_pages/leaderboard.md

 4. We (organizers) will receive a notification after you submit the form and we will approve your participation.

-5. Finally, you can download the validation subset from the `Participate → Get Data` tab and start to make submissions in the `Participate → Submit / View Results` tab.
+5. Then you can download the test set from the `Participate → Get Data` tab and start to make submissions in the `Participate → Submit / View Results` tab.
 > It usually takes ~1 hour to finish the evaluation for each submission.
 You can click the `Refresh status` to check the evaluation status in the `Participate → Submit / View Results` tab.

 ### Note